What is coinsurance?

 • 0.9375 * Loss Amount ($200,000) = $187,500 less any deductible the insured had to pay

-• In this example, the underreporting penalty would be $12,500 ($200,000 - $187.500).
+In this example, the underreporting penalty would be $12,500 ($200,000 - $187.500).

-The most commonly issued coinsurance percentage is 80%, but it can be as high as 100%.
-The latter (100%) would impose the greatest penalty for underreporting.
 The property coverage offered to members of the RRG has a 90% coinsurance percentage.
-It is vital that the values of property are accurately reported and updated annually to reflect inflation and other increases in cost.
+It is vital that the values of property are accurately reported and updated annually to reflect inflation, depreciation and other changes in cost.

 Still need help?
 Contact Us Contact Us